 "What IS Christmas all about?"
-That is the question I never asked which God brought to bear on my heart and mind about a couple of years ago.
+That is the question I never asked which God brought to bear on my heart and mind about a few years ago.
 It's not that I did not know the basic Christmas story that was revealed to me.
 I simply had not thought of it from a perspective that moved beyond the manger.
 Others don't know the story at all or have any idea that there is a different perspective either.

 I grew up Southern Baptist.
-From there I have been associated with a non-denominational church for the last nineteen years.
+From there I was associated with a non-denominational church for the last nineteen years.
 In neither of these environments was Advent or Lent something that was practiced or taught as a theme throughout the holiday seasons.
 At least not at the Southern Baptist churches I remember.

 Advent seems to be one of those seasonal faith themes that is practiced more by some churches than others.
 It does not seem fair to narrow it down by denomination because I am using a wonderful Advent app on my Ipod that is based on the Advent curriculum from The Church at Brook Hills in Birmingham, AL. This church is part of the Southern Baptist Convention.
-It is also being promoted by The Gospel Project website which is multi-denominational organization.
-I say of all that only to give some background as to my experience and exposure to this faith based, seasonal celebration.
+It is also being promoted by The Gospel Project website which is a multi-denominational organization.
+I say all of that only to give some background as to my experience and exposure to this faith based, seasonal celebration.

 Other protestant denominations such as Presbyterian and Methodist seem to keep Advent as part of their church calendar celebrations.
 I believe Roman Catholicism does as well.
 Whether they all give it the same weight or not I do not know.
 What I do know is that Advent, when properly understood, should paint a much larger scale picture than just a baby in a manger.
 For some, this is the sum of what they think about when it comes to Christ and Christmas.

 The word Advent means "to arrive" or "coming".
 As I am learning, Advent is a time of the year, if done right, that ties the story of the birth of Christ into the entire historical narrative of redemption in the bible.
-In fact, many call the return of Christ the "second advent" or "second coming" because it will be final "arrival" which consumates the story and brings all His children home.
+In fact, many call the return of Christ the "second advent" or "second coming" because it will be the final "arrival" which consummates the story and brings all of His children home.

 I have learned much about this narrative and the importance of understanding it properly.
 The story of our redemption bought by Christ's perfect life, atoning death, and victorious resurrection runs from Genesis to Revelation.